d-beck/shopify-partner-agreement/shopify-partner-terms.md

 #### 2.5.
 Other Partner Terms

+1. To access and use the Services, you must first register for a Shopify account.
-1. If the Partner is an individual, you must be the older of (i) 18 years, or (ii) at least the age of majority in the jurisdiction where you reside and from where you carry out Partner activities.
+2. If the Partner is an individual, you must be the older of (i) 18 years, or (ii) at least the age of majority in the jurisdiction where you reside and from where you carry out Partner activities.
-2. You confirm that you are becoming a Partner for the purposes of carrying on a business activity and not for any personal, household or family purpose.
+3. You confirm that you are becoming a Partner for the purposes of carrying on a business activity and not for any personal, household or family purpose.
-3. To become a Partner, Partner must create a Partner Account by providing all information indicated as required.
+4. To become a Partner, Partner must create a Partner Account by providing all information indicated as required.
 Shopify may reject an application for a Partner Account for any reason, in its sole discretion.
+Each Partner Account must include a full legal name and a valid email address.
 Partner acknowledges that Shopify will use the email address provided by Partner as the primary method for communication.
-Partner is responsible for keeping its Partner Account password secure.
+5. Partner is responsible for keeping its Partner Account password secure.
 Shopify cannot and will not be liable for any loss or damage arising from Partner’s failure to maintain the security of the Partner Account and password.
+Shopify may request additional security measures at any time and reserves the right to adjust these requirements at its discretion.
-4. If you sign up for a Partner Account on behalf of your employer, your employer will be deemed to be the Partner for the purpose of this Agreement, and you represent and warrant that you have the authority to bind your employer to this Agreement.
+6. If you sign up for a Partner Account on behalf of your employer, your employer will be deemed to be the Partner for the purpose of this Agreement, and you represent and warrant that you have the authority to bind your employer to this Agreement.
 Each Partner is responsible for: (a) ensuring that its employees, agents and subcontractors comply with this Agreement and (b) any breach of this Agreement by Partner’s employees, agents or subcontractors.
-5. Partner acknowledges and agrees that Partner will be responsible for the performance of all of its obligations under the Agreement, regardless of whether it sublicenses or subcontracts any such obligations to any third party, including but not limited to any affiliates or subsidiaries of Partner.
+7. Partner acknowledges and agrees that Partner will be responsible for the performance of all of its obligations under the Agreement, regardless of whether it sublicenses or subcontracts any such obligations to any third party, including but not limited to any affiliates or subsidiaries of Partner.
-6. Partner acknowledges and agrees that Shopify may amend this Agreement at any time by posting the relevant amended and restated Partner Program Agreement on Shopify’s website, available at [shopify.com/partners/terms](https://www.shopify.com/partners/terms) and such amendments to the Agreement are effective as of the date of posting.
+8. Partner acknowledges and agrees that Shopify may amend this Agreement at any time by posting the relevant amended and restated Partner Program Agreement on Shopify’s website, available at [shopify.com/partners/terms](https://www.shopify.com/partners/terms) and such amendments to the Agreement are effective as of the date of posting.
 If a significant change is made, Shopify will provide reasonable notice by email, posting a notice on the Shopify Partner Blog or in the Partner Dashboard.
 Partner’s continued participation in the Shopify Partner Program after the amended Partner Program Agreement is posted to Shopify’s website constitutes Partner’s agreement to, and acceptance of, the amended Agreement.
 If Partner does not agree to any changes to the Agreement, Partner must terminate the Agreement by discontinuing its participation in the Shopify Partner Program.
-7. Partner acknowledges and agrees that Partner’s participation in the Shopify Partner Program, including information transmitted to or stored by Shopify, is governed by the Shopify Privacy Policy found at [shopify.com/legal/privacy](https://www.shopify.com/legal/privacy).
+9. Partner acknowledges and agrees that Partner’s participation in the Shopify Partner Program, including information transmitted to or stored by Shopify, is governed by the Shopify Privacy Policy found at [shopify.com/legal/privacy](https://www.shopify.com/legal/privacy).
+10. Partner acknowledges and agrees that Partner may only access Merchant Stores by using any of the permitted tools listed at [https://help.shopify.com/partners/getting-started/working-on-client-stores](https://help.shopify.com/partners/getting-started/working-on-client-stores).
+11. The Partner shall acknowledge and promptly respond to reasonable requests for information from Shopify.
+From time to time, the Partner shall take such action and execute and deliver such documents as Shopify reasonably requests.
+In addition and without limiting the foregoing, in the event that Shopify contacts the Partner in connection with its Partner Account and requests acknowledgment or response to such communication, the Partner shall respond to Shopify promptly.

 ### 3\.
 Fees and Payments

 #### 3.1.
 Revenue Sharing Plans

-Subject to: (i) Partner’s compliance with this Agreement, and (ii) the revenue sharing plan associated with a Partner’s activities pursuant to the Partner Program, Partner will be entitled to receive certain fees from Shopify (the **“Fees”**).
+Subject to: (i) Partner’s compliance with this Agreement, and (ii) the revenue sharing and fee plan associated with a Partner’s activities pursuant to the Partner Program, Partner will be entitled to receive certain fees from Shopify and Shopify will be entitled to receive certain fees from Partner (the **“Fees”**).
+Amounts due to Partners from Merchants as the result of Partner using the Shopify Billing API are excluded from the term Fees.
 The revenue sharing plans applicable to the different types of Referral Partners are set out in [Part B.](#part-b) The revenue sharing plans applicable to the different types of Developers are set out in [Part C.](#part-c) The revenue sharing plans applicable to Experts and the Plus Partner Program are set out in [Part D.](#part-d)

 #### 3.2.
 Payment

-1. Fees due to Partner under the [Reference Plan](#section-b2-1) will be calculated by Shopify once per month upon receipt of payment from the Merchant, for each month that the Referred Merchant Store is active, provided that Partner has carried out at least one (1) Revenue Generating Activity in the immediately preceding 12-month period (as set out in Part B, Section 3.1).
-Fees due to Partner under the [App Plan](#section-c2-2) (where the App Developer uses the Shopify Billing API) or the [Theme Plan](#section-c1-2) will be calculated by Shopify upon receipt of payment from the Merchant for the applicable App or Theme.
-Fees for Apps with recurring billing will be calculated by Shopify upon receipt of payment for each month that the App is installed on the Merchant Store.
+1. Fees due to Partner under the [Reference Plan](#section-b2-1) will be calculated by Shopify once per month upon receipt of payment from the Merchant, for each month that the Referred Merchant Store is active, provided that Partner has carried out at least one (1) Revenue Generating Activity in the immediately preceding 12-month period (as set out in Part B, Section 2.1).
 Fees due to Partner under the [Bounty Plan](#section-b2-2) will be calculated by Shopify once per month upon receipt of subscription revenue from the Merchant for two consecutive months.

-2. Shopify distributes Fees owing to its Partners twice per calendar month (each such period, a **“Payment Period”**).
+2. Shopify distributes Fees owing to its Partners and amounts due to Partner from Merchants where the Partner uses the Shopify Billing API twice per calendar month (each such period, a **“Payment Period”**).
 The first Payment Period occurs during the first half of the month, and the second Payment Period occurs during the second half of the month.
 The Fees described in Section 3.2.1 will be paid in either the first Payment Period or the second Payment Period, depending on the date that the Fee was calculated by Shopify.
 Where the Fees owing to Partner are greater than USD $25 at the end of any Payment Period, the Fees will be paid to Partner.
 If the Fees owing to Partner are less than USD $25 at the end of any Payment Period, Shopify will be entitled to withhold payment of Fees until the end of the next Payment Period in which the balance of unpaid Fees owing to Partner from any previous Payment Period and Fees owing to Partner under the current Payment Period are USD $25 or more.

-3. Partners are responsible for all applicable Taxes that arise from or as a result of any activities under this Agreement or with respect to Partners dealings with a Merchant.
-If Taxes are not collected by Shopify in respect of a Partner transaction with a Merchant facilitated by Shopify, Partner is responsible for determining if Taxes are payable on such transaction, and if so, self-remitting Taxes to the appropriate tax authorities.
+3. Any Fees payable by one Party to another Party that arise as the result of any activity under this Agreement shall be exclusive of Taxes.
+Such Taxes are in addition to any Fees.
+If you are exempt from payment of such Taxes, you must provide us with an original certificate that satisfies applicable legal requirements attesting to tax-exempt status.
+Tax exemption will only apply from and after the date we receive such certificate.
+Partners are responsible for all applicable Taxes that arise from or as a result of any activities under this Agreement or with respect to Partners dealings with a Merchant.
+If Taxes are not collected by Shopify in respect of Fees or a Partner transaction with a Merchant, Partner is responsible for determining if Taxes are payable on such transaction, and if so, paying Taxes to the appropriate tax authorities.

-4. Shopify will issue you an invoice for any commission fees Shopify is charging you for activities like app sales, theme sales, and service sales.
-Shopify will prepare an invoice, on your behalf, to Shopify for any commission fees that Shopify pays to you for referral activities.
-Fee and commission invoices are generated when a payout is processed.
+4. Shopify will issue you an invoice for any Fees Shopify is charging you.
+Shopify will prepare an invoice, on Your behalf, to Shopify for any Fees that Shopify pays to you for referral activities.
+Invoices are generated when a payout is processed.
 You can't view invoices for pending transactions.

 5. For App Developers who obtain Shopify’s express written permission to forego use of the Shopify Billing API, the App Developer will submit payments due under the [App Plan](#section-c1-2) to Shopify monthly by way of wire transfer or Automated Clearing House (ACH).
+Any such payments made by the App Developers to Shopify will be made free and clear of, and without deduction or withholding for, any withholding taxes of any taxing jurisdictions.
+If withholding taxes must be withheld from any payment to Shopify, the App Developers shall increase the payment to Shopify such that the amount received by Shopify is the same as it would have been if no withholding taxes were withheld.
 The App Developer is responsible for contacting [app-commissions@shopify.com](mailto:app-commissions@shopify.com) to obtain the necessary banking information to execute the transfer.
 If the balance owed to Shopify is less than USD $1,000, App Developer may defer payment until the outstanding balance at the end of a payment period is USD $1,000 or more.
 If Developer owes Shopify any amounts for Ads pursuant to Part E, Section 1 below, then Shopify may reduce the Fees paid to Developer by offsetting amounts due from Developer to Shopify for Ads against Fees due from Shopify to Developer under this Agreement.

+6. Amounts due to Partner from a Merchant (where the Partner uses the Shopify Billing API) will be calculated by Shopify upon receipt of payment from the Merchant.
+Amounts for Apps with recurring billing will be calculated by Shopify upon receipt of payment for each month that the App is installed on the Merchant Store.

 #### 3.3.
 Additional Payment Information